atlassian/data-center-helm-charts/docs/docs/userguide/monitoring/PROMETHEUS.md

 !!!tip "Persist Prometheus & Grafana data"

     By default, the Prometheus stack configures Pods to store data using an `emptyDir` volume, meaning data is not persisted when the Pods are redeployed/restarted.
-To maintain state, persistence storage for Prometheus and Grafana can be enabled.
-This can be done by updateing the `prometheus-stack` with the following `yaml`.
+To maintain state, persistent storage for Prometheus and Grafana can be enabled.
+This can be done by updating the `prometheus-stack` with the following `yaml`:

     ```yaml linenums="1" title="Maintain chart and metric state"
     grafana: